 - Including questions and answers.

 If you’re closed for an upcoming public holiday, add it to your listing and let people know from the search results.

 This is a new feature that allows you to add a promotion to your knowledge graph.
 The knowledge graph is when you do a search for your business and it gives a summary on the right-hand side of search results.
 With Google Posts, you can add an image, description and a call to action, right there from the search result page.
 For example, you could promote a featured property.
 It seems Google is ramping things up with GMB.

 Potential clients/customers can ask a question of you straight from Google.
 Keep an eye on your listing.

-Google has also now released the option to add a brief description for your business.
+Google has also now released the option to add a brief description of your business.